About me

 What working together can look like

 People come to counselling for many different reasons.
 You might be feeling overwhelmed, stuck, anxious, disconnected, or unsure of yourself.
-You might be navigating loss, changes in relationships, or questions about identity or direction.

 In our sessions, we can explore difficult emotions in a safe and supported way, develop greater self-understanding and clarity, strengthen self-confidence and self-acceptance, and find steadier ground during times of uncertainty or change.